hatsopoulos-lab/marmoset-data_processing/README.md

 # Marmoset Data Processing Pipeline

-This code is intended for internal use within the Hatsopoulos Lab, and is designed to operate primarily on the RCC midway3 computing cluster. **It is completely functional but the documentation is a work in progress.**
+This code is intended for internal use within the Hatsopoulos Lab, and is designed to operate primarily on the RCC midway3 computing cluster.

 ## Contents
 1.	**subject_specific_files**: contains primarily sbatch scripts and some .py files tailored to individual marmosets or projects.
 These use code contained in the other three folders.